-Application Requirement related to [draft] ESRS S1-Appendix B.4 - Application Requirements for ESRS S1-5 Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities
+Application Requirement related to [draft] ESRS S1-Appendix B.4 - Application Requirements for ESRS S1-5 Targets related to managing material negative

+AR 55.
 AR 54.
 When These application requirements support the applications of the requirements of ESRs S1-4.
 It provides examples to be considered when complying with the aforementioned Disclosure Requirement.